-Whilst each university has a unique way of delivering the programme.
-Over the course of two academic years, every Pathways to Medicine Student will be offered:
+Each university has a unique way of delivering the programme.
+Over the course of two academic years, every Pathways to Medicine student will have a chance to:

 In addition, we are looking for students who:

 Thanks to the programme, I was able to secure work experience at Charing Cross Hospital working with an anaesthetist.
 It was really fascinating – I had the opportunity to put on scrubs and watch real surgeries take place.
-Apparently lots of students faint the first time they watch surgery, but I was really eager to see more.
-It gave me a really valuable insight into the work doctors do on a day to day basis, which is nothing like you see on TV.
+Pathways to Medicine alum 2017

-I loved my experience on the programme, as there were various different tasks and activities to do, which were very insightful and enjoyable.
-This programme gave me an overall insight into medicine and I was able to be well-informed on the subject, which helped in making my decision to choose to study it at university.
+I loved my experience on the programme, as there were various different tasks and activities to do.
+I gained an overall insight into medicine and I was able to be well-informed on the subject, which helped in making my decision to choose to study it at university.
 Pathways to Medicine alum 2019

 Applications for all Pathways to Medicine programmes will open on the 1st September 2022